alexpetros/unplannedobsolescence.com/content/blog/htmx-compliments-the-browser.md

 Again, basically every static file server supports this pattern.

-### Use same-origin links to automatically stop page repaints
+### Use same-origin links to get partial page updates

 This website ([unplannedobsolescence.com](/)) uses exclusively regular links, and if you click around up top you'll see that the header largely stays in place.
 This happens automatically now, for same-origin links to pages with the same structure and stylesheets (like I showed you above).